YouTube Channel ID Finder

 What is a YouTube Channel ID?

-A Channel ID is a unique string of letters and numbers assigned to every YouTube channel.
-Unlike handles or names, it never changes, making it the most reliable way to identify a channel.
+A YouTube Channel ID is a unique string of letters and numbers assigned to every YouTube channel.
+Unlike handles or channel names, it never changes, which makes it the most reliable identifier for tracking and integrations.
+If you’re doing analytics, connecting APIs, or building long-term reports, the Channel ID keeps everything stable even when creators rebrand, rename, or update their custom URL.

 Why do I need a Channel ID instead of a handle?